aurelia/binding/doc/article/en-US/binding-value-converters.md

 ## [Globally Accessible Value Converters](aurelia-doc://section/8/version/1.0.0)

-In all our examples we've been using the `require` element to import converters we need into our view.
+In all of our examples, we've been using the `require` element to import converters we need into our view.
 There's an easier way.
 If you have some commonly used value converters that you'd like to make globally available, use Aurelia's `globalResources` function to register them.
 This will will eliminate the need for `require` elements at the top of every view.